-The Florida Springs Region is one of the most unique freshwater regions anywhere, boasting the largest concentration of springs in the world from one of the highest producing aquifers.
-The Floridan Aquifer underlies an area of approximately 100,000 square miles and extends from portions of South Carolina, Georgia, Mississippi and Alabama through all of Florida, provides drinking water to most cities in the central and northern part of the state.
+The Florida springs region is one of the most unique freshwater regions anywhere, boasting the largest concentration of springs in the world from one of the highest producing aquifers.
+The Floridan Aquifer underlies an area of approximately 100,000 square miles and extends from portions of South Carolina, Georgia, Mississippi, Alabama and throughout all of Florida.
+The aquifer provides drinking water to most cities in the central and northern part of our state.

 Springs Protection and Restoration

-The Conservancy helps protect the water sources and the lands which support recharge of high quality and high volumes of water to our natural systems -- these lands and forests are critical to the filtration of water to replenish our aquifer.
+TNC helps protect the water sources and the lands which support the recharge of high quality and high volumes of water to our natural systems — these lands and forests are critical to the filtration of water to replenish our aquifer.
 Our experts collaborate with many agency, university and other nongovernmental organizations (NGOs) to identify the best sites for our work in three categories: Water quantity protection, water quality protection, and land protection.
-From mapping critical springs to working on policy with lawmakers, the Conservancy advocates for clean water.
-As populations grow in our popular state, we must be prepared for additional water demands.
-We were recently successful in encouraging a new Florida law that requires that the state plan for projects that provide for quality and quantity water for nature as well as for people, simultaneously.
+From mapping critical springs to working on policy with lawmakers, we advocate for clean water.
+As populations grow in our state, we must be prepared for additional water demands.
+We were recently successful in encouraging a new Florida law that requires that the state plan for projects that provide for quality and quantity water for nature as well as for people.
 Additionally, we supported the Florida Springs and Aquifers Protection Act, for which the state dedicated $50 million a year for water quality and land protection for Florida’s springs.